Sea Eagle Management Scheme - Annual Report 2022

 2.3.1 Enhanced support

-In 2021, there were 26 holdings which were offered, or in receipt of enhanced support across Argyll, Skye and Strathspey.
+In 2022, there were 35 holdings which were offered, or in receipt of enhanced support across Argyll, Skye, Strathspey and the Western Isles.
 The management supported through enhanced MAs varied, with a range of options available and NatureScot welcoming new approaches and ideas from farmers and crofters.
 MAs offered were tailored to the farmer or crofter’s individual management system.
 Support at this level is delivered annually, with MA term length varying depending on the timing of application submission.
 The maximum level of support offered at this level is £5000 per annum.

-In 2021 there were nine holdings in Argyll and Skye delivering the enhanced shepherding measure under this level of support, with participating farmers and crofters managing a total area in excess of 18,000 hectares and responsible for in excess of 7,000 breeding ewes and gimmers.
+In 2022, there were eleven holdings in Argyll, Skye and the Western Isles delivering the enhanced shepherding measure under this level of support, with participating farmers and crofters managing a total area in excess of 9,500 hectares and responsible for in excess of 6,800 breeding ewes and gimmers.
 Enhanced shepherding is a collaborative measure, introduced in 2020, which is targeted at more extensive areas, where other management options might be limited.

-The measure aims to better understand sea eagle predation and other factors influencing lamb loss on these areas, as well as the influence of additional human presence on sea eagle behaviour.
-More information on enhanced shepherding can be found here and a summary report of the 2021 work is in preparation.
+The measure aims to improve understanding of sea eagle predation and other factors influencing lamb loss on these areas, as well as the influence of additional human presence on sea eagle behaviour.
+More information on enhanced shepherding and a summary report of the 2022 work is in preparation.

-In addition to enhanced shepherding, NatureScot also provided support in 2021 to a number of holdings where changes to historic management practice have been made in an attempt to mitigate sea eagle predation.
-This included support to 10 holdings in Argyll and Skye who have changed the location of their lambing from hill lambing to indoor lambing; which has resultant additional costs in terms of labour, feed and bedding.
+In addition to enhanced shepherding, NatureScot also provided support in 2022 to a number of holdings where changes to historic management practice have been made in an attempt to mitigate sea eagle predation.
+This included support to ten holdings in Argyll and Skye who have changed the location of some or all of their lambing from hill lambing to indoor lambing - which has resultant additional costs in terms of labour, feed and bedding.

-NatureScot also provided support in 2021 to three holdings in Argyll and Skye who have changed their management from solely hill lambing, to lambing a proportion of their flock on in-bye fields usually set-aside for silage production.
+NatureScot also provided support in 2022 to seven holdings in Argyll, Skye and Sutherland, who have changed their management from solely hill lambing, to lambing a proportion of their flock on in-bye fields usually set-aside for silage production.
 Lambing on these fields has knock on effects on silage yield and resultant bought in feed costs.
 NatureScot have worked closely with those farmers and crofters to provide financial support in order to address some of these costs through MA contributions specifically tailored to their individual management systems.

 - Away-wintering of ewes to enhance condition prior to lambing